Churchs Ferry, North Dakota

-Churchs Ferry is an unincorporated community in Ramsey County, North Dakota, United States that has been impacted by the expansion of nearby Devils Lake.
-The population was 9 at the 2020 census.
+Churchs Ferry is a census-designated place (CDP) and unincorporated community in Ramsey County, North Dakota, United States.
+The population was 9 as of the 2020 census, and was estimated at 6 in 2025.
+That has been impacted by the expansion of nearby Devils Lake.

-Churchs Ferry was a city from its founding in 1883 until September 2022 when the town unincorporated and was turned over to Ramsey County.

 History

+The City of Churchs Ferry was founded in 1883 until September 30, 2022 when the town disincorporated and was turned over to Ramsey County.
+Churchs Ferry was incorporated as a village on March 5, 1897 and as a city on July 1, 1967.

+The town took its name from an early resident, Irvine Church, who operated a ferry service on Devils Lake, when the Minnie H steamboat also traversed its waters.
+The lake began shrinking after 1900, and soon became too shallow for commercial vessels.
+The prolonged drought of the Dust Bowl years impacted the lake, reducing it to a slough by 1940.
+The lake began to recover in the mid-20th century, returning to a depth that allowed the resumption of recreational use by the 1970s.

-Devils Lake began rising in the early 1990s, and more than 400 homes around the lake have been relocated or destroyed.
+Devils Lake began rising again in the early 1990s, and more than 400 homes around the lake have been relocated or destroyed.
 This includes much of the community of Churchs Ferry, one of two municipalities that have been bought out by government agencies.
 The other is Penn, although some people remain in both communities.

-Devils Lake keeps getting larger as its outlet (Tolna Coulee) is significantly higher than the rest of the lake.
-In the 1880s, the lake was large enough that a man by the name of Irvine Church once operated a ferry in the area (hence the town's name), but by 1940, the lake had all but dried out.
-The lake is now growing back towards its maximum size again.
+Measures have since been implemented to alleviate ongoing damage caused by the increase in elevation, and the lake sits several feet below its outlet neat Tolna.

 On January 10, 2012, Churchs Ferry residents voted 5 to 2 to remain an incorporated town.

 On June 14, 2022, the town's 6 remaining residents voted to dissolve the city with a 5–1 vote.
 The city dissolved on September 1, 2022, with Paul Christenson being the last mayor of Churchs Ferry.

 Geography

-According to the United States Census Bureau, the city has a total area of 0.43 sqmi, all land.
+According to the United States Census Bureau, the CDP has a total area of 0.432 sqmi, all land.

 Demographics

+As of the 2024 American Community Survey, there were 2 estimated households in Churchs Ferry with an average of 2.00 persons per household.
+The CDP has a median household income of $0.
+Approximately 0.0% of the CDP's population lives at or below the poverty line.
+Churchs Ferry has an estimated 25.0% employment rate, with 0.0% of the population holding a bachelor's degree or higher and 100.0% holding a high school diploma.
+There were 2 housing units at an average density of 4.63 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (100.0%), Spanish (0.0%), Indo-European (0.0%), Asian and Pacific Islander (0.0%), and Other (0.0%).

+The median age in the CDP was 63.7 years.